 Filed December 13, 2016

-This case involves the issue of whether the employer was entitled to a presumption of correctness that the employee’s illegal drug use was the proximate cause of the injury, when the employee’s drug test resulted in a positive finding of marijuana metabolites.
+This case involves the issue of whether the employer qualified for a presumption of correctness that the employee’s illegal drug use was the proximate cause of the injury when the employee’s drug test resulted in a positive finding of marijuana metabolites.

-The Appeals Board held that the test results were ambiguous, and thus the trial court lacked enough information to reach its determination that the employer was not entitled to a presumption of causation.
+The Appeals Board held that the test results were ambiguous, and thus the trial court lacked enough information to reach its determination that the employer did not qualify for a presumption of causation.
 Therefore, it vacated the trial court’s order and remanded the case for the submission of additional evidence concerning the correct interpretation of the drug screening results.

 Jared S. Renfroe is an attorney for Spicer Rudstrom PLLC.
 He focuses his legal practice on litigation throughout Tennessee.
-His concentrates primarily in premises liability, business and commercial representation, employment practices litigation, professional liability, insurance defense and workers’ compensation.
+He concentrates primarily on premises liability, business and commercial representation, employment practices litigation, professional liability, insurance defense, and workers’ compensation.